 - Provide a common foundation for meeting business and technology needs.

 - Ensure technical system interoperability throughout the campus.

 - Define requirements and technical specifications.

-- Simplify the technical decisions required to implement LAN technology.
+- Simplify the technical decisions required to implement networking technology.

 Other documents should be referred to for desktop hardware and software standards.

 Basic definitions of network types, hardware, protocols, and other items used in networking terminology are listed below.
 The definitions given are how the OUHSC campus defines each item.